ImaadhRenosh/Waste-Image-Classifier-with-Transfer-Learning/README.md

 - [Contact](#contact)

 ## Overview
 EcoClean currently lacks an efficient and scalable method to automate the waste sorting process.
-The manual sorting of waste is not only labor-intensive but also prone to errors, leading to contamination of recyclable materials.
-The goal of this project is to leverage machine learning and computer vision to automate the classification of waste products, improving efficiency and reducing contamination rates.
-The project will use transfer learning with a pre-trained VGG16 model to classify images.
+The manual sorting of waste is not only labor-intensive but also prone to errors, leading to contamination and inefficient recycling.
+To address these issues, I have developed this project to use transfer learning and image classification to automate waste sorting.

 ## Aim of the Project
-The aim of the project is to develop an automated waste classification model that can accurately differentiate between recyclable and organic waste based on images.
-By the end of this project, you will have trained, fine-tuned, and evaluated a model using transfer learning, which can then be applied to real-world waste management processes.
+The aim of this project is to develop an automated waste classification model that can accurately differentiate between recyclable and organic waste based on images.
+By the end of this project, I aim to provide a robust solution to improve the efficiency and accuracy of the waste sorting process.

 ## Technologies Used
 - **Programming Language:** Python